gander-social/indigo/docs/canadian-sovereignty-development-approach.md

 ## Understanding My Initial Misunderstanding (An Important Learning Moment)

 When you first asked about the missing `docker/development.yml` file, I made a significant error in my approach.
-I created an overly complex Docker Compose setup without properly understanding how Bluesky actually develops their AT Protocol services.
+I created an overly complex Docker Compose setup without properly understanding how Gander actually develops their AT Protocol services.
 This is an excellent teaching moment about the importance of understanding existing systems before attempting to extend them.

-Bluesky's development philosophy prioritizes simplicity and fast iteration.
+Gander's development philosophy prioritizes simplicity and fast iteration.
 Rather than running everything in containers, they use Go's excellent tooling to compile and run services directly on your development machine.
 This approach provides several advantages that are particularly important for your Canadian sovereignty work:

 **Fast Development Iteration:** When you modify relay code for Canadian features, you can rebuild and restart the service in seconds rather than minutes.
 This becomes crucial when you're implementing complex sovereignty logic that requires frequent testing and refinement.